New Mission Starts

 Joy Fellowship is an outreach group to serve Chinese Christians in the Northern St. Paul Suburbs.
 They current meet at 6:30 p.m., Saturdays, biweekly at Our Savior's Lutheran Church, 9185 North Lexington Avenue, Circle Pines, MN 55014.
 The program includes potlucks, singing, adult Bible study, and youth and children education.
 Joy Fellowship grew out of Minnesota Faith Chinese Lutheran Church, the only Lutheran Chinese Church in Minnesota.
 Contact the Rev. Shen Lin at 651.324.6898, or at Joy group of www.faithchinesechurch.org.

-Good Samaritan is a new outreach to the Hmong community on St. Paul’s East Side.
-They meet at Grace Lutheran Church, 1730 Old Hudson Rd., for bible study at 12:00 noon and worship at 1:00 p.m.
-The Rev. William Siong is seeking to reach out to the second-generation Hmong community to develop a ministry in which people from all Hmong clans are welcome.
-Contact Pastor Siong at 651.815.7118 or firstname.lastname@example.org.
+Good Samaritan is an intentional outreach to the Hmong community on St. Paul’s East Side.
+They meet at Hope Lutheran Church, 1340 N. Hazel Street.
+The Rev. William Siong is seeking to reach out to the second and third generation Hmong Community to develop a ministry in which people from all Hmong clans are welcome.
+Contact Pastor William at 651.815.7118 or email@example.com.